element-hq/ec-cli-rust/README.md

 # Usage

-Install Rust (if not already installed) with:
+Clone the repository and install Rust (if not already installed) with:

 ```
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 ```

 Then you can run `cargo run --release` to see all available options.